 In interviews, you don't hear Kane Hodder saying "Oh yeah I just did it for the money." instead we see a guy with an authentic love for both the series and the fans that is what makes an actor when they love the role that debuts their career big or small.

 If previous actors like Steve Dash and Ted White themselves give praise and give positive feedback for Kane why can't we fans do the same? so many say Steve Dash/Ted White/C.J.
-Graham had their own traits for Jason and what about Kane's portrayal?
-He was aggressive....he was intimidating...and he also did his own stunts like many of the previous one but Kane did more physical stunts such as going through some stairs, jumping through a window with a full costume, and getting real punches to his gut just to sell the performance is more of an indication that Kane is the like what Ted/Steve said...the Ultimate/Definitive Jason.
+Graham had their levels but yet each Actor had their own traits for Jason and what about Kane's portrayal?
+He was just as aggressive or more and yes, he was very intimidating under full makeup...and he also did his own stunts like many of the previous actors (Some who did no stunts) but Kane did more physical stunts such as going through some stairs, jumping through a window with a full costume, and getting real punches to his gut just to sell the performance is more of an indication that Kane is like what Ted/Steve said...the Ultimate/Definitive Jason.

-Now before everyone tries to attack me and say I'm just a Kane fanboy...I give praise and I give feedback to all the actors....only Jason actor I felt that didn't deserve the role was Ken Krizinger (No offense) but that role should have been Kane's he set it up and it was stripped from him and he displayed hurt from that.
+Now before everyone tries to attack me and say I'm just a Kane fanboy...I give praise and I give feedback to all the actors....only Jason actor I felt that didn't deserve the role was Ken Krizinger (No offense to him of course I love his performance in the Wrong Turn franchise) but that role should have been Kane's he set it up and it was stripped from him and he displayed hurt from that.

 - Ari Lehman is the First Jason.